 iPhone 13 outlook

-The iPhone 13 probably won’t look too different from the iPhone 12, but it could represent a much bigger upgrade than the iPhone 11 to the iPhone 12.
+The iPhone 13 probably won’t look too different from the iPhone 12, but taken as a whole it could represent a much bigger upgrade than the iPhone 11 to the iPhone 12.

 The move to an adaptive 120Hz display could be transformative; the iPhone has long delivered a smoother visual experience than its Android competitors, but with the latter moving to 90Hz and 120Hz panels, the roles have been flipped.
 Apple and iOS developers have years of experience with high refresh rates thanks to the iPad Pro, so OS-level support should be solid from day one and app support should come much faster than what we’ve seen on Android.

-The limited rumors we have so far regarding the iPhone 13 cameras are similarly exciting, particularly as we see Apple turn harder into computational photography.
-Google has transformed some of the least impressive camera hardware into the best-performing smartphone cameras on the market for years; if Apple can catch up on the software front it could become far and away the best smartphone on the market when it comes to both photo and video quality.
+The limited rumors we have so far regarding the iPhone 13 cameras are similarly exciting, particularly as we see Apple steer harder into computational photography.
+Google has transformed some of the least impressive camera hardware into the best-performing smartphone cameras on the market for years; if Apple can keep its foot on the gas with its software efforts it could become far and away the best phone on the market when it comes to both photo and video quality.

-We have a long way to go until the fall, but the iPhone 13 is beginning to take shape already, and rest assured, we’ll keep you updated with all of the latest leaks and rumors along the way.
+We still have a long wait, but the iPhone 13 is beginning to take shape, and rest assured, we’ll keep you updated with all of the latest leaks and rumors along the way.